Marlys Petersen, MA, LPC Associate

 Payment for Services:

-My fee is $125 for a clinical hour (45-50 minutes).
-Occasionally 80-minute sessions may be requested at a fee of $170.
+My fee is $150 for a clinical hour (50 minutes).
 Payment is made upfront for each session via cash, check, or credit card.
 I do not accept insurance; however, you may investigate if your insurance benefits cover out-of-network providers and what those terms are (including specifically whether they apply to registered state interns).
 You may be able to submit paperwork to your insurance company to apply our sessions to deductibles and/or receive assistance or reimbursement for the costs.
 I am happy to provide a super-bill for those purposes as requested.

 In the event you need to cancel your session, please contact me no later than 24 hours before your scheduled appointment so as not to be charged for the session.